Lake Maxinkuckee Its Intrigue History & Genealogy Culver, Marshall, Indiana

 Dr. K. K. Kraning was named vice president of the Association at the annual election and Carl Adams was re-eclecte secretary-treasurer.

-Members of the 1950-51 board of directors include: Dr. Milan D. Baker, Mrs. Lucy O'Neal, Donald Hand, Raymond O. Gass, Fred Wallstead, Robert RUst, Mrs. Herschel Rector, and W. O. Osborn.
+Members of the 1950-51 board of directors include: Dr. Milan D. Baker, Mrs. Lucy O'Neal, Donald Hand, Raymond O. Gass, Fred Wallstead, Robert Rust, Mrs. Herschel Rector, and W. O. Osborn.

 The tresurer stated that the membership dues of $15 pre year are now due and payable.
 Dues may be paid to Carl M. Adams. - Citizen